-Washington Monument's lights are on the blink again
+Washington Monument lights back on after being on the blink

-WASHINGTON (AP) — The Washington Monument’s lights have gone out for the second time in a week.
+WASHINGTON (AP) — The Washington Monument’s lights are back on after going out for the second time in a week.

 National Park Service spokesman Mike Litterst said in an email that power went out at the marble and granite obelisk about 5:30 p.m.
 Monday.
-He says unlike last week’s outage, Monday’s outage includes the red aviation warning lights on top of the 555-foot-tall structure.
+He says power was restored after 7 p.m.

-Litterst says the Federal Aviation Administration has been notified of the warning lights’ outage.
+Unlike last week’s outage, Monday’s outage included the red aviation warning lights on top of the 555-foot-tall structure.

-The agency says staff is trying to diagnose the issue and make repairs.
-PEPCO, Washington’s electric utility, has been notified.
+Litterst says electricians traced the outage to a ground fault.
+Further investigation will continue Tuesday.

 Most Read Stories